 Ohio State undergraduate students who are majoring in a program outside of the Agribusiness and Applied Economics major are permited to minor in an AEDE program of study.
-In order to achieve a minor, students must take 12-15 credit hours of coursework.
 Minors offered by AEDE include the following:

 The Agribusiness minor provides an understanding of business concepts important for effective agribusiness decision-making and an understanding of the role of economic constraints in the efficient operation of an agribusiness firm.
 Emphasis is placed on applying concepts and skills to the food system.
 Firms included in the food system are chemical companies, bio-engineering firms, farms, agricultural cooperatives, international commodity trading firms, and international food distribution and retailing companies.
 See the minor curriculum sheet and learn more about course options.